A free short story (read only) for you to enjoy. Warning Adult reading content.

 After about six months of being in a relationship together, and unknown to them at the time.
 Dawn had become pregnant at the beginning of that year.

-Over the coming few months they slowly began to realise that there was a big chance Dawn was now pregnant.
+Over the coming few months the teenage lovers slowly began to realise that there was a big chance Dawn was now pregnant.
 Missed monthly periods and a tightening waistline were the evidence and awakening of something ‘not being quite normal’.

 When they eventually understood their problem.
 It was still a little confusing for them as they had always been careful.
-Except for those times of no money, forgetfulness and extremely strong urges.
-Which now it appeared to have caused their predicament.
+Except of course for those times of no money to buy condoms.
+Also forgetfulness and extremely strong urges.
+All of which now appeared to have caused their predicament.

 “What are we going to do?”
-Dawn would ask Peter.
-Whose naive and hopeful reply was.
+Dawn would ask Peter increasingly often.
+Peter’s naive and hopeful reply was.
 “Ahh don’t worry something will work it’s way.
 It always does.”
 But in reality Peter of course didn’t believe that.
 It was more to reassure Dawn.
+He didn’t have any idea’s and just hoped something good would come along.

 It was early Spring and Peter now 16 was due to take exams and leave school soon in a few months time.
 He would later start work at my dad’s factory with me.
-But Dawn was only 15 and would be for many more months.
+But Dawn was only 15 and would be for many more months to come.
 Everything now had gone pear-shaped for them and they were actually in big trouble.

-As the days passed thoughts of ‘what do we do’ were forced to the front of their agenda.
-So through reading various books and the usual teenage junky magazines of those times, it was discovered mentioned in one of them that there was a way of ending a pregnancy.
+As the days passed.
+The thoughts of ‘what are we to do?’ were forced to the front of their agenda.
+So through reading various books and mostly the usual teenage junky magazines of those times.
+It was discovered mentioned in one of them by some contributor to a teenage ‘problem page,’ that there was a way of ending a pregnancy.
 Or so they innocently thought.
-This method had been used for many years.
-This method was very basic, just a hot bath, a bottle of Gin and a knitting needle.
+This method had apparently been used for many years.
+This method was very basic.
+Just a hot bath, a bottle of Gin and a knitting needle.

 There was also me.
 And being their friend and the same age as Peter I was actually told of their predicament and sworn to secrecy.
 But with no access to any different knowledge than them.
 I was simply no use either.
 I was also shocked and quite concerned for them both.

 Because their predicament was supposed to be a secret.
-There just wasn’t anybody they could talk to about it to find out about this pregnancy ending procedure.
+There just wasn’t anybody they could talk to about it.
+So just no real information to find out about this pregnancy ending procedure.
 The possibility of any other method or ways of dealing with the situation were also just zero.

 They knew that Gin had a nickname and was also called ‘Mothers Ruin’.
 So the two lovers just innocently assumed it was rightly called so for this particular reason and was going to be the answer to their problem.

 There was an in-depth confused discussion regards the knitting needle.
 But because of their young innocent years and lack of available information.
-They discounted this implement as an error in the information they had read about.
+They discounted this implement as an error in the vague things they had read about.
+Which of course hadn’t been properly explained in that junky teenage magazine.

-A big decision for them and they now had information about this way out of their situation.
-So one day a bottle of Gin was obtained from a local friendly drinks off-licence which secretly served underage teenagers pretending to be over 18.
+A big decision for them and now they had vague information about a possible way out of their situation.
+So one day a bottle of Gin was obtained from a local friendly drinks off-licence.
+This popular little corner shop secretly served underage teenagers pretending to be over 18.
 The day was chosen when they knew Peter’s house was empty as his parents were both at work.

-The two of them were supposed to be at school, the house was empty so the coast was clear.
-The hot water heater was switched on for the hot bath which was part of this confusingly nervous procedure.
+The two of them were supposed to be at school.
+The house was empty so the coast was clear.
+The electric hot water heater was switched on for the hot bath which was part of this confusingly nervous procedure.

-The hot bath was filled and cooled down with some cold water so it was just bearable to enter.
-Meanwhile Dawn was downstairs knocking back the half bottle of Gin which was all they could afford.
+The hot bath was filled and cooled down to just bearable human temperature.
+Meanwhile Dawn was downstairs knocking back in total half the bottle of Gin.
+The rest they had decided to keep and drink for fun another day.
 This was not the usual alcoholic drink she had ever come into contact with at her young age.
 After a few sips she found it totally revolting but drank it anyway.

 About 15 minutes had gone by and she was well on her way to being very very drunk and managed to finish the last of the bottle.
-She was almost paralytic.
-So now Peter helped her into the very hot bath which had been cooled down quite a lot and she sat there turning red boiling like a lobster.
+She was almost paralytic and could hardly stand.
+So Peter helped her into the very hot bath and she sat there turning red like a boiled lobster.
 She lay in the bath naked, sweating and gradually getting used to the extreme hot temperature.

 Peter spent this time talking merrily away laughing with the very drunk Dawn.
 The pair joked about all things wondering with anticipation and confusion as to when something was to start to happen.
 The cheerful talk then turned to the confusing topic of the knitting needle once more.